 18 months later, Lex Luthor (Jesse Eisenberg) is collecting kryptonite with the help of a Russian gang.
 He is manipulating both Batman and Superman into a conflict that will have repercussions for Gotham City, Metropolis, and the world.
 In the background, Louis Lane (Amy Adams) and the mysterious Diana Prince (Gal Gadot) are working to solve what is really going on.

-Zack Snyder films are a lot like Apple laptops.
+Zack Snyder films are a lot liked well-wrapped Christmas presents, but you open them to find a schoolbook or a sack of socks.
 It is stylish, sleek, has a lot of flash, but despite all the hype, it has no heart.
 When I saw the theatrical version, it was good, but littered with plot-holes that left me wanting.
 The extended or “Ultimate” version fills in most of the plot-holes and left you wondering why he chose to cut certain scenes.
 For instance, the boring montage of celebrities debating on the philosophy of Superman yet they leave out an important scene that explains an important plot point.

 My main concern is with Jesse Eisenberg.
 He does not just bring a new twist, he abandons all familiarity with the character.
 He resembles the Riddler more than the brilliant mastermind whose intelligence challenges the power of Superman.